strapdata/elassandra/README.md

 * Install Java version 8 (check version with `java -version`).
 Version 8 is recommanded, see [Installing Oracle JDK on RHEL-based Systems](http://docs.datastax.com/en/cassandra/2.1/cassandra/install/installJdkRHEL.html).
 * Download Elassandra tarbal from [elassandra repository]() and extract files in your installation directory
 * Install the cassandra driver `pip install cassandra-driver` and the cqlsh utility `python pylib/setup.py install`
 * Configure your cassandra cluster (cluster name, sntich, ip address, seed...), see [cassandra configuration](http://docs.datastax.com/en/cassandra/2.0/cassandra/initialize/initializeMultipleDS.html).
-Default Elasticsearch configuration is located in `conf/elasticsearch.yml`.
+Default Elasticsearch configuration is located in `conf/elasticsearch.yml`, but you should NOT use it, everything is inherited from the cassandra.yml (cluster name, listen adress, paths, etc...).
+* Configure cassandra and elasticsearch logging in conf/logback.xml, see [logback framework](http://logback.qos.ch/).

 ## Run Elassandra